PsyberAttack/COVID-Data/UK/ZOE Symptom Tracker App/README.md

-_The dataset will be updated daily by an automated process, (exact update time to be confirmed)_
+_The dataset is updated daily by an automated process_